edmondchuc/web-chat-app/README.md

 # Web Chat App
 This repository contains a real-time web chat application implemented using Node.js, Express, Socket.IO, RxJS and Angular.

+## TODO
+* Validate user's login via username and password
+* Super admin can create users in their dashboard

 ## Status
 This application currently holds the following functionality:
 ### Group Admin